Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 - giving and receiving feedback is a higher priority than doing new work
 - finishing what you have in progress is a higher priority than starting new things

+## Check your understanding!

+- What is the expected behavior of the learners in this course?
+- What is the importance of understanding the work?
+- What happens if someone ignores the invitations to collaborate on code repositories?
+- What are the communication expectations for learners?
+- Why should learners avoid copying each other's work?
+- What are the consequences of being disrespectful or abusive towards staff members or peers?
+- What should learners do if they need help?